arielm/chronotext-gtest/README.md

 cd chronotext-gtest
 ./setup.sh
 ```
-This will download and unpack a version of GoogleTest adapted to the relevant *targets*.
+This will download and unpack a version of GoogleTest adapted to the relevant platforms.

 ## Build...
 ```